glFusion/forms/README.md

 * Emailed to any other email addresses
 * Simply displayed in a new page

+Forms can also use AJAX to save fields to session variables as they are changed.
+The &quot;onchange&quote; Javascript function is used so the field must be changed to record a value.
+Some field types (radio buttons, checkboxes, dropdowns) are better suited to AJAX submission than others such as text fields, but all should work.

+When using AJAX fields none of the usual form-action selections are available.

 ## Autotags
 The Forms plugin supports sevaral autotags